 The effect of the Mixed Content Errors on the reader’s experience can differ with the browser being used, but according to this article from Google, these errors weaken the security of the entire page.
 In Chrome, for example, your site will lose the green Secure padlock.

 Fixing the Errors

-For these reasons, we created the HTTPS Resources Fix.
+For these reasons, we created the Mixed Content Error Fix.
 This fix will scour your posts for resources still being served over HTTP.
 If that resource is available to be served over HTTPS, it will be updated to do so.
-At the end of the service, we will present you with a list of posts and resources that can’t be served over Https and will need to be replaced manually or removed altogether.
+At the end of the service, we will present you with a list of posts and resources that can’t be served over HTTPS and will need to be replaced manually or removed altogether.

 Don’t have an SSL Certificate Installed?